Our School App Stay connected on the go...

 The school informs the LA of available places depending on class size, age group and current level of need.
 The child's needs are then discussed at an SRP panel with representatives from the LA and SEN specialists.
 If the panel believes a child could be suitably placed at our school, we will then receive consultation paperwork to review and decide whether the school can meet the pupil's needs.
 A response must be sent from the school back to the LA within 15 days.

 Parents are invited to come to look around the school and meet the staff when looking at placement options for their children.
 Once placement has been agreed, a transition meeting will be arranged where parents will receive the welcome pack, a visual welcome pack for the pupil and a transition timetable will be arranged.
 The transition timetable is based on the individual pupil's prior experience of school and their level of need.

 We have been commissioned 12 spaces for this academic year by the Local Authority for our SRP.

 We currently have 12 pupils on roll in the SRP across all year groups.
-Our SRP staff includes a lead SRP teacher, Higher Level Teaching Assistant (HLTA) and Teaching Assistant (TA) who all have knowledge and expertise in working with children with a range of SEN needs including Autism.
+Our SRP staff includes a lead SRP teacher, Higher Level Teaching Assistant (HLTA) and Teaching Assistants (TA) who all have knowledge and expertise in working with children with a range of SEN needs including Autism.
 The SRP team are supported by the school's SENCo and Headteacher.